tonyfromundefined/ventyd/README.md

 - **Type-Safe Event Sourcing**: Full TypeScript support with comprehensive type inference
 - **Standard Schema Support**: Built on [Standard Schema](https://standardschema.dev) specification for maximum flexibility
-- **Multiple Validation Libraries**: Official support for Valibot, with easy integration for Zod, Typebox, ArkType, and more
+- **Multiple Validation Libraries**: Official integrations for Valibot, Zod, ArkType, and TypeBox - use your favorite validation library
 - **Flexible Storage Adapters**: Connect to any database through a simple interface
 - **Event-Driven Architecture**: Capture all state changes as immutable events
 - **Time Travel**: Reconstruct entity state at any point in history